sayfpack13/gametracker.com-scrapper/README.md

 # gametracker.com scrapper
-scrap usernames and send messages to everyone of them
+scrap usernames and send a message to everyone of them

 Usage:
   Edit 'message_sender', write your gametracker.com username + password